aasisodiya/IaC-And-Serverless-Application/serverless-scripts/serverless-notes/README.md

 - `serverless deploy --stage stage-name` Used for stage specific deployments

-- `servelress remove` It will remove the deployment **(Only removes dev stage)**
+- `serverless remove` It will remove the deployment **(Only removes dev stage)**

-- `servelress remove --stage stage-name` It will remove the deployment for stage stage-name
+- `serverless remove --stage stage-name` It will remove the deployment for stage stage-name

-- `servelress --help` Provides help
+- `serverless --help` Provides help

 - `serverless invoke --function function_name` Command to invoke the function function_name